At Southco, Great Design Hinges on DFMA

 Take the recent case of a custom hinge for a medical application.

-In 2009, a new customer requested a quotation for a replacement hinge on their enclosure.
+A new customer requested a quotation for a replacement hinge on their enclosure.
 The customer was looking for a load-bearing counterbalance hinge of the type used to control the vertical opening and closing of heavy lids (like those on chest freezers).
 The hinge currently in use was sent to Southco for evaluation so that they could propose a custom design and provide costing data.

 The initial review determined that Southco’s manufacturing cost was almost the same as the customer’s targeted sell price for the hinge, leaving no profit margin to speak of (See Figure 1, preliminary design).
 “That’s why we do rigorous costing up front,” Langkamp says, “and it’s these kinds of costing results that may lead us to stop a project.
 Another option would be to build the hinge overseas in Southco’s China or India facility, but this goes against one of our company policies.
 Where possible, we like to manufacture and assemble products in the same locale as their customer, who, in this case, was North American.”